brodieaustin/avalon-novel/index.markdown

 Finally, the eye stopped for good and the man stopped writing.
 He reached up and extracted the eye from the mount in front of his face.
 The Queen felt quesy as she saw how the eye's soft substance gave a little under the pressure of the man's grip.
 He kept it firmly in his hands htough and returned it to jar that was also on the table, though she only just now noticed it.
 The eye plopped into the fluid like a fish being returned to the water, and bobbed up and down for a moment before settling into a lazy float in the middle of the fluid.

 The man rubbed his eyes and blinked at the Queen.
+Lord Malcom and his sons entered the small room.
+Lord Malcom addressed the recorder, "Tell us what you saw."

+The man spoke in a quiet whisper, "It is very much like the others.
+Troubling.
+Confused and cloudy."

+The older brother anxiously cut in, "Were there gaps, like the others?"

+"Yes, my lord.
+Gaps, ellissions.
+Cutting and scraping away.
+The visions were thin, somehow, lacking depth and detail.
+Much is obscured and unclear."
+They stood in silence for a moment.
+"Pardon me my lord but I fear I must retire now and rest."

+The recorder stood silently and brushed passed them, leaving the room.
+Lord Malcolm turned to her, "Recording is exhausting work.
+It requires intense mental and physical concentration.
+Typically a recorder must rest for half a day before being able to work again."

-He stood silently and brushed passed her, leaving the room.
-The Queen stood in silence momentarily until two more people entered the room.
+Two more people entered the room.
 One put a cloth over the container with the eye and removed it from the room.
 The other rolled up the papers, placing them in a leather tube.
 This person also hung up the seeing apparatus and tidied up the room.

-Lord Malcolm and his sons were waiting for her in the hallway.
-She stopped and asked them, "Why did the man in the room leave so quickly?"

-"Recording is exhausting work.
-It requires intense mental and physical concentration.
-Typically a recorder must rest for half a day before being able to work again."

 The other person who tidied up the room handed the archivist the tube.
-He explained, "The archivist reviews the recording for clarity, sometimes for fidelity?"

-"At times, I must review the recordings as well, when something in the recording seems confusing or misleading."
+The archivest explaining, "The archivist reviews the recording for clarity, sometimes for fidelity.
+At times, I must review the recordings as well, when something in the recording seems confusing or misleading."
 The Queen noticed, looking at the archivst as he spoke that he had lines and wrinkled etched into his face where the mask must be when he wears it.

 The younger son turned to the Queen, "Father is due for a rest.
 Let's return to the house and we can finalize any matters that need to be finalized."